OpenTermsArchive/contrib-versions/Grammarly/Terms of Service.md

 Ownership

-All intellectual property rights in and to the User Content are and shall remain your property, and Grammarly shall acquire no right of ownership or use with respect to any User Content except in connection with its provision of the Services under this Agreement.
+All intellectual property rights in and to the User Content are and shall remain your property, and Grammarly shall acquire no right of ownership with respect to your User Content.

 All intellectual property rights in and to the Software, Site and Services and other Grammarly IP are and shall remain the sole property of Grammarly and its affiliates and licensors, as applicable, and you shall acquire no right of ownership or use with respect to any Software or other Grammarly IP except as specified in this Agreement.
 Without limiting the foregoing, you acknowledge that the Software and the Service and the inventions, know-how and methodology embodied therein are proprietary to, and contain valuable trade secrets of, Grammarly and its affiliates and licensors, as applicable, and that the Software constitutes Confidential Information of Grammarly.
 You may from time to time provide Grammarly with suggestions, comments, recommendations, improvements, solutions, bug fixes, features, concepts, techniques, ideas, know-how and/or any feedback regarding the Services, the Software, the Site and/or any of Grammarly’s related technologies (“Feedback”).
 Any and all Feedback is and shall be given entirely voluntarily.
 As between the you, Grammarly and, if applicable, your Enterprise Subscriber, all Feedback shall be exclusively owned by Grammarly, and you hereby make all assignments necessary to accomplish the foregoing ownership, and as a result Grammarly shall be freely entitled to reproduce, prepare derivative works, disclose to third parties, display and perform (publicly or otherwise), sell, lease, license, distribute and otherwise use and exploit any and all such Feedback as it deems appropriate, at its sole discretion, without obligation or liability of any kind to you, your Enterprise Subscriber (if applicable) or any other person or entity.